Ashutosh2825dubey/FAQ_management/README.md

 ## Overview

 Multilingual FAQ API is a RESTful API designed to manage FAQs in multiple languages.
 It integrates with Google Cloud Translate to provide language translation and uses Redis for caching.
 This API also secures routes using JWT for authentication.

+Additionally, an **Admin Dashboard** is available where the admin can log in, create new FAQs, and delete existing FAQs.
+JWT is used for secure authorization of admin routes.

 ## Features